nplinden/PostOMC/README.md

 [3820 rows x 4 columns]
 ```

-If your result file contains multiples media, it will return a dictionnary mapping medium id to results dataframes.
+If your result file contains multiple media, it will return a dictionary mapping medium id to results dataframes.
-If you want to look at derived quantities like decay heat of activity, you'll need to provide an OpenMC decay chain to get decay constant and energy release values:
+If you want to look at derived quantities like decay heat or activity, you'll need to provide an OpenMC decay chain to get decay constant and energy release values:

 ```python
 from postomc import DepletionResults